wp-plugins/woocommerce-jetpack/readme.txt

 * Custom Price Labels - Create any custom price label for any product.
 * Call for Price - Create any custom price label, like "Call for price", for all products with empty price.
 * Currencies - Add all world currencies, change currency symbol.
 * PDF Invoices - Add PDF invoices for store owners and for customers.
+Automatically email PDF invoices to customers.
 * Orders - Sequential order numbering, custom order number prefix and number width.
 Set minimum order amount.
 * More Sorting Options - Add more sorting options or remove sorting at all (including WooCommerce default).
 * Payment Gateways - Add and customize simple custom offline payment gateway.
 Change icons (images) for all default (COD - Cash on Delivery, Cheque, BACS, Mijireh Checkout, PayPal) WooCommerce payment gateways.